.avif)

 The Nector + Shopify integration lets Shopify merchants install Nector from the Shopify App Store and build loyalty, referrals, reviews, rewards, and customer retention workflows directly into their store.

-The Shopify App Store listing describes Nector as an all-in-one loyalty and rewards app that supports loyalty, referral, and review programs, and lists features such as VIP tiers, coin expiry, tags-based rewarding, loyalty pages, program analytics, and integrations with tools like Klaviyo, Omnisend, and Judge.me, Mailchimp, and WebEngage.
+The Shopify App Store listing describes Nector as an all-in-one loyalty and rewards app that supports loyalty, referral, and review programs, and lists features such as VIP tiers, coin expiry, tags-based rewarding, loyalty pages, program analytics, and integrations with tools like Klaviyo, Omnisend, Judge.me, Mailchimp, and WebEngage.

 The listing also says Nector works with Checkout, Customer accounts, and Shopify POS, making it relevant for both online-only and omnichannel brands.